gurjika/logiks-fastapi/README.md

-# 📷 FastAPI Image Upload Service on AWS
+# 📷 FastAPI Book API

 This project is a simple **FastAPI** application, developed for Logiks Solutions and deployed on AWS.
 You can access the API here https://books-fastapi.site.